Combining Tech And Personal Touch - Smart HR

 Chris: I would say where tech really offers us value is being able to signal different things for us about an individual.
 So, surveys are actually a really good example as we can tighten feedback loops really quickly.
 Above and beyond just going to them and asking them how things are going.
 It gives us a better avenue to see if a person is stuck, or they need more assistance when it comes to their onboarding and allows us to actually create multiple paths as opposed to a one size fits all approach.

-Q. What are your top two favorite HR hacks?
+Q. What are your top two favourite HR hacks?

 Alex: Look people in the eyes.